briscox1/CapstoneProject/README.md

 # CapstoneProject
 Capstone Project for CSU-Global

-These files contain the SAS code, datasets, and output used in the student's capstone project.
+These files contain the SAS code and output used in the student's capstone project.

 Only the output for the WRST, KW, and Linear Regression tests are provided.
 The logistic regression analysis was performed using SAS Enterprise Miner.